v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 #### Associated Programs tab

-On this page. you see a list of the name of each program your edited survey item appears in.
+On this page, you see a list of each program your edited survey item appears in.
 The example image shows just a portion of the list of 161 associated programs for the chosen item.

-Be sure you are comfortable changing the item for each program.
+Be sure you're comfortable changing the item for each program.

 :::image type="content" source="../../media/glint/setup/questions-associated-programs.png" alt-text="Screenshot of the Associated Programs tab."